ralfbiedert/cheats.rs/content/_/_index.md

 # Invisible Sugar

-If something works that "shouldn't work now that you think about it", it might be due one of these.
+If something works that "shouldn't work now that you think about it", it might be due to one of these.

 | Name | Description |